How to Make Milk Kefir

 | Coconut/Soya Milk | ⭐ | Experimental.
 Grains will eventually starve without animal lactose; use with caution. |

-Mastery Note: Always use Whole Milk for your first 5 batches.
-The high fat content acts as a “recovery buffer” for grains after their journey to you.
-Click to learn how to add more flavour.
+NutriBrew Tip: Use whole milk for your first 5 batches.
+The fat content acts as a natural buffer that helps your grains recover and settle in after their journey to you.
+Learn how to add flavour to your milk kefir.

 | Batch Size | Milk Volume | Grains | Time |